 Since we do live in a potentially volatile seismically active state in Utah, it’s wise to be prepared for the short-term with emergency supplies, as well as the long-term with earthquake insurance to cover your dwelling and other belongings.

 At Keystone Insurance Services, we have several options for packaging the earthquake with your home insurance, as well as stand-alone natural disaster coverage.
 We will look at your unique situation and find what the best fit is for you.
+We’ll look at all the big brands, like Bear River Mutual, to find the best earthquake insurance coverage for you.
+We have offices in Provo and Payson, UT, so when you choose Keystone Insurance you’ll always have an earthquake insurance agent nearby.

-Fill out the form below and select Earthquake to setup a time to discuss how Earthquake Insurance can work for you.
+Fill out the form below and select “Earthquake” to set up a time to discuss how Earthquake Insurance can work for you.